-The government has a handy online calculator to help you work out the statutory holiday entitlement for every member of staff, regardless of their hours or their shift patterns.
+We have a handy online holiday entitlement calculator to help you work out the statutory holiday entitlement for every member of staff, regardless of their hours or their shift patterns.

 Employees accrue holiday entitlement throughout the year.
-Whether you go by the calendrical year or the financial year, employees will accrue 1/12 of their total entitlement each month.
+Whether you go by the calendar year or the financial year, employees will accrue 1/12 of their total entitlement each month.

-If an employee’s leaving and you find that they’ve taken more than their entitled holidays, you may be able to reclaim the money in their final payslip.
-However, you must get this agreed in writing beforehand.
-On the other hand, if an employee’s taken less than their entitled holidays, could move their leaving date forward, or consider offering them payment instead of the time off.
+If an employee is leaving and you find that they’ve taken more than their entitled holidays, you may be able to reclaim the money in their final payslip.
+However, you must get this agreed upon in writing beforehand.
+On the other hand, if an employee’s taken less than their entitled holidays, they could move the leaving date forward, or consider offering them payment instead of the time off.

 Paid leave and holidays are supposed to be good things.
 They offer a chance for employees to relax and unwind, ready to return to work after sickness refreshed and renewed.

-So it’s a shame that so many businesses struggle with holiday entitlement.
+It’s a shame that so many businesses still struggle with holiday entitlement.
 In some businesses, the process for requesting leave can be so complicated that many workers may end up taking less than their statutory entitlement.

-An employee who never takes a break, or who takes less time off than they should, is running the risk of developing stress, anxiety, and a host of other undesirable conditions.
+An employee who never takes a break, or who takes less time off than they should, is running the risk of developing stress and anxiety.

-Your employees need a break.
-So you have a responsibility to make things as straightforward as possible.
+Your employees need a break and you have a responsibility to make things as straightforward as possible.

-Our world-famous absence management software makes managing holiday entitlement easy.
-With our integrated holiday and leave planner, any employee can login from any device and instantly see how much leave they’re entitled to, and how much they have remaining.
+Our absence management software makes managing holiday entitlement easy.
+With our integrated holiday tracker, any employee can log in from any device, instantly see how much leave they’re entitled to and how much they have to remain.
 And if they want to book any time off, they can make a request, and get a confirmation, in a matter of seconds.